Bangladesh Archery Federation

 Bangladesh Archery Federation is the national federation for archery and is responsible for governing the sport in Bangladesh.
-Lieutenant General Mohammad Mainul Islam is the President of the Bangladesh Archery Federation.
-Kazi Razib Uddin Ahmed is the General Secretary of the foundation.
+Lieutenant General Mohammad Mainul Islam is the president and Kazi Rajib Uddin Ahmed Chapol the general secretary of the foundation.

 History

 Bangladesh Archery Federation was established in 2001.
 It became an affiliate of the World Archery Federation in 2003.
 In November 2019, the foundation received sponsorship from City Group.